-TA high SCI from master B SCL Bus Line TB{low} $\mathsf{TB}{\mathsf{high}}$ Masters Start Masters Start Counting Low Period Counting High Period
+SCL From Master B

+SCL Bus Line

+TB{low}

+TB{high}

+Masters Start

+Counting Low Period

+TA high

+TO counting High Period

-Figure 92.
-SCL Synchronization between Multiple Masters
+Figure 82.
+SCL Synchronization Between Multiple Masters

 Arbitration is carried out by all masters continuously monitoring the SDA line after outputting data.
-If the value read from the SDA line does not match the value the master had output, it has lost the arbitration.
-Note that a master can only lose arbitration when it outputs a high SDA value while another master outputs a low value.
-The losing master should immediately go to slave mode, checking if it is being addressed by the winning master.
+If the value read from the SDA line does not match the value the Master had output, it has lost the arbitration.
+Note that a Master can only lose arbitration when it outputs a high SDA value while another Master outputs a low value.
+The losing master should immediately go to Slave mode, checking if it is being addressed by the winning master.
 The SDA line should be left high, but losing masters are allowed to generate a clock signal until the end of the current data or address packet.
 Arbitration will continue until only one master remains, and this may take many bits.
-If several masters are trying to address the same slave, arbitration will continue into the data packet.
+If several masters are trying to address the same Slave, arbitration will continue into the data packet.

-Figure 93.
-Arbitration Between two Masters
+Figure 83.
+Arbitration Between Two Masters